 How to Book Your Free Ticket to the Reichstag Dome

-A visit to the Reichstag is still possible, and it’s still free of charge.
+A Reichstag Dome visit is still possible, and it’s still free of charge.
 All you have to do is get things organised in time so that you won’t get disappointed later.
 If you plan a visit to the Reichstag you first have to book a ticket for a selected date and time via the official website.
 It may look boring but it’s actually quite easy to do.

-You can book up to three months in advance and as early as possible.
+You can book your visit to the Reichstag dome up to three months in advance and as early as possible.
 Make sure you have your ID cards or passports ready.
 Within a couple of days you will receive a written confirmation which you can then print out and bring along together with your ID.
 If you don’t receive an email confirmation, try again using another email address or check your spam folder.

-This is a temporary solution until a more permanent visitor centre is in place.
+This is a temporary solution for Reichstag Dome visits until a more permanent visitor centre is in place.

-You may take small bags inside but have to agree to have them scanned beforehand.
+You may take small bags inside the glass dome but have to agree to have them scanned beforehand.
 As you can see from the photos in this article, it’s ok to take photos once you are on the roof.